GitauHarrison/notes/web_development/personal_blog/hello_world.md

+The completed project used in this article can be referenced [here](https://github.com/GitauHarrison/personal-blog-tutorial-project/commit/5b3f2b4c0348b933f4f07755457efc2fe3218c7a).

 You will learn how to use Python and the Flask web Framework to build a personal blog.
 For this reason, you need to ensure you have Python installed.

 ### Install Python